zalerion/rpi-multiroom-setup/README.md

-# 5.10 Kernel apparently broken https://github.com/badaix/snapcast/issues/815 - dsp unusable for some sources
+# 5.10 Kernel apparently buggy https://github.com/badaix/snapcast/issues/815 - dsp unusable for some sources
 will be testing for last functioning version

 2021-01-11-raspios-buster-armhf-lite has no obvious problems